 President Trump’s Muslim ban is a betrayal of who we are as a nation.
 This racist, discriminatory policy violates the very foundational ideals of our nation, and we are less safe as a country when we try to pretend that we have something to fear from people based on their religion or ethnicity, said Murphy.12

 The lawmakers cited “the reckless and unconscionable travel ban on African countries”13 including Kyrgyzstan, Myanmar, Eritrea, Nigeria, Sudan and Tanzania.
-If they had consulted science by way of the CDC they would know that these nations are confronting the same virus we are fighting here in the U.S.
+Had they turned to science they would know that these nations are confronting the same virus we are fighting here in the U.S.

 The good news for Democrats is that their party knows this kind of inflammatory partisanship is never off limits no matter how critical our situation.